 In the 1990s, Langley Research Center was looking for polymers to make building and operating supersonic airliners more viable.
 Now, a derivation from that materials research called MP1 is being tested in hip replacements.
-Credit: NASA entry.
-Without heat Mars, and astronal the International St medical implants.
+Credit: NASA

 NASA SBIR funding to research resilient materials for supersonic airplanes helped to create a new kind of polymer.
-This material caught the eye of a medical technology company, which is now trying it out in more durable
+This material caught the eye of a medical technology company, which is now trying it out in more durable medical implants.
 Hip replacements are typically made of metal and polymer composites.
 Imitec used the knowledge gained from NASA SBIR research to develop a new, more durable polymer material that's being tested in these specialized implants.
 Credit: Rike via Getty Images